Web Design & Dev

 2. Team Rigidity

-Hiring an employee is a time taking process.
+Hiring an employee is a time-consuming process.
 In this scenario, if a business is building an entire team by hiring in-house employees, it is commonly understood that the company wants to retain its employees and reduce employee turnover.
-A few ways to do so is to bind the employment for a certain period, which most companies follow.
+One way to do so is to bind the employment for a certain period, which most companies follow.
 However, doing so adds great rigidity and makes it almost impossible for a business to scale the created team.

-Therefore, if you find out that the hired developer is not providing adequate performance, you must go to great lengths to take corrective measures or eliminate the developer from the team.
+Therefore, if you find out that the hired developer is not performing adequately, you must take corrective measures or eliminate the developer from the team.

 3. High Training Requirements